kibatic/docker-mysql-backup/README.md

 ```

-Thanks to Tumtum for their "tutumcloud/mysql-backup" image which this one is based on.
+Thanks to Tutum for their "tutumcloud/mysql-backup" image which this one is based on.